Configure and deploy user flows

 5. If you’ve configured service extensions, you can select them under Service Extensions.
 Click Add to save the service extension, and repeat to add multiple service extensions.

-6. To save the complete user flow, click Deploy… at the top of the page.
+6. To save the complete user flow, click Commit and Deploy at the top of the page and proceed to the next section.

 SAML apps